DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TIN24F_SAS_Team_6_0v1_2.md

 To define what the system communicates with &ndash; *who* or *what* it depends on, and *what* depends on it.

 **Context Description:**
-The system receives user requests via a web frontend, processes this data through the exisiting AAS API, maps these responses to the DPP requirements, and produces an API response.
+The system receives requests, processes this data through the exisiting AAS API, maps these responses to the DPP requirements, and produces an API response.

 | **External Entity**     | **Type**     | **Interaction / Data Flow**                    | **Communication Channel** |
 |-------------------------|--------------|------------------------------------------------|---------------------------|